Skip to content

 The Process

 Identify enablers and barriers at each step.
-What makes each step possible or difficult?

-Create the roadmap by reversing the sequence into a forward-looking plan.
+Reverse the sequence into a forward-looking roadmap.

 Combining with SiD